maruf-pfc/fine-tuning/Fine-tune CLIP to classify your own image categories/README.md

 **transformers** — HuggingFace's library.
 Contains pre-trained models like CLIP, BERT, GPT.
 Think of it as a store where you can download any major AI model in one line of code.

 **peft** — Parameter-Efficient Fine-Tuning library.
 Contains LoRA and other efficient fine-tuning methods.
-This is what her paper uses internally.

 **datasets** — HuggingFace's dataset library.
 Easy access to thousands of public datasets including CIFAR10.